Summary

 – Gestational diabetes

-They also gained more weight during pregnancy—about 30 pounds (13.7 kg) on average versus about 23 pounds (10.5 kg) in the comparison group—and a larger share met criteria for excessive gestational weight gain.
+They also gained more weight during pregnancy (about 30 lb/13.7 kg vs ~23 lb/10.5 kg) and a larger proportion met criteria for excessive gestational weight gain.

 Interpretation and limitations